csf-dev/CSF.Validation/CSF.Validation.Documentation/articles/WritingValidators/index.md

 To create a usable validator, the application must specify which rule(s) should be used to validate each object or value.
 They could optionally specify how those rules should be configured.

-This information about which rules are to be used, and how, is called _the validation manifest_.
+The declaration stating which rules are to be used to validate each value is called _the validation manifest_.
-The CSF.Validation framework provides _three mechanisms_ by which to define it, although **typical applications will need use only one** of them.
+The CSF.Validation framework provides _three mechanisms_ by which to define it, although typical applications will need use **only one** of them.

 1. [A **validator builder**] is most suitable if your validators are to be defined using .NET code
 2. If the composition/configuration of a validator is to be _defined using data_ then consider using the [**manifest model**]